What are unsecured personal loans?

 Unsecured loans are personal loans where you don't have to provide the lender with any security, or collateral.
-That makes them different to secured loans, which are personal loans where you do need to provide security, such as property.
+That makes them different to secured loans, which are personal loans where you do need to provide security, such as property or a car.

-- They’re unable to provide adequate security – perhaps because they don't own any valuable assets or because those assets have been used to support other loans
+Unsecured personal loans generally have higher interest rates than secured personal loans.
+So why, then, do people choose them?
+One reason is that they're unable to provide adequate security – perhaps because they don't own any valuable assets or because those assets have been used to support other loans.

 Before pursuing an unsecured personal loan, it could be worth doing an online credit check to make sure your credit score would qualify you for a loan.
 Lenders are usually willing to consider unsecured loans, but are likely to ask for evidence that you will be able to repay the money loaned to the term agreed between you.